hlntzg/Philosophers/philo/README.md

 ### Copyright and contact information

 - Copyright (c) 2024 Helena Utzig.
 - If you have any problems, questions, ideas or suggestions, please reach me out by helenautzig@gmail.com.
-For more contact options, see: https://github.com/hlntzg.
 - Contact into the 42Network: https://profile.intra.42.fr/users/hutzig.